Doping corruption case reaches court in Paris - WHIZ News

-PARIS (AP) — A sports corruption case involving allegations of a massive doping cover-up and far-reaching malfeasance at the top of track and field started Monday in Paris.
+PARIS (AP) — A sports corruption case involving allegations of a massive doping cover-up and far-reaching malfeasance at the top of track and field opened Monday in Paris and quickly ran into legal hurdles.

 The two-week trial is expected to detail evidence that Russian athletes paid millions of dollars to hide their suspected doping so they could compete at the Olympics in 2012 and other competitions.